Rotaliotina springsteeni

 Rotaliotina springsteeni is a species of small sea snail, a marine gastropod mollusk, in the family Liotiidae.

 Description

 The diameter of the nearly planispiral shell varies between 8 mm and 10 mm.
 The shell contains 3½ whorls with blunt double spines.

 Distribution

 This marine species occurs off the Philippines and Thailand.

+Etymology

+R. springsteeni is named after Foster James "Jim" Springsteen, an amateur malacologist who published Shells of the Philippines.